JackDai-2791/tang-poem-ai/COLAB_SETUP.md

 **Happy Training! 🚀**

-The improved GPT model with pre-layer normalization should train much faster and produce better quality Tang poems compared to the basic version.
+The improved GPT model with pre-layer normalization should train efficiently on Colab GPU and produce high-quality Tang poems with the large dataset.